‘Destiny 2’ Launches The Dawning Event, What You Need To Know

 Mayhem

 A new Mayhem playlist has been added to the Destiny 2 Crucible menu.
-This mode takes the Quickplay playlist and adds a modifier to increase the super, grenade, melee, and class ability recharge rates.
+This mode takes the Clash mode and adds a modifier to increase the super, grenade, melee, and class ability recharge rates.
+Heavy Weapon ammo respawns will also come more quickly.

 Eververse